ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: step}
 {: #create-storage-assignment-aws}

-When the Event Streams service cluster is available in your Satellite location, the next step is to create a Satellite storage assignment.
+When the {{site.data.keyword.messagehub}} service cluster is available in your {{site.data.keyword.satelliteshort}} location, the next step is to create a {{site.data.keyword.satelliteshort}} storage assignment.
 This will allow the service cluster to create volumes on the previously configured storage.

-First, use the IBM Cloud CLI to obtain the list of services in your Satellite location:
+First, use the {{site.data.keyword.cloud_notm}} CLI to obtain the list of services in your {{site.data.keyword.satelliteshort}} location:

 ```bash
 ibmcloud sat service ls --location <sat location name/location id>
 ```

 A list of services are displayed.
-Identify the **messagehub** service that has a **Cluster Name** matching the service listed in the IBM Cloud console in the previous step.
+Identify the **messagehub** service that has a **Cluster Name** matching the service listed in the {{site.data.keyword.cloud_notm}} console in the previous step.
 Save the **Cluster ID** value for that service.

 {: pre}

-  Use the **Cluster ID** as an input parameter value for `--service-cluster-id` in the following Satellite storage assignment command:
+  Use the **Cluster ID** as an input parameter value for `--service-cluster-id` in the following {{site.data.keyword.satelliteshort}} storage assignment command:

 ```bash
 ibmcloud sat storage assignment create  \\